monome/docs/docs/norns/study-2.md

 ## tables everywhere

-in lua, tables are associative arrays. think spreadsheets. (when making music myself i get pretty psuched about spreadsheets.)
+in lua, tables are associative arrays. think spreadsheets. (when making music myself i get pretty psyched about spreadsheets.)

 it's a way of storing, looking up, and manipulating a lot of data.